Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 “But first,” the Chechen began, “let me tell you about the fires down below.”

-Gamble put his anger in check.
+Gamble inhaled deeply and rolled his shoulders back to put his anger in check.
 The Chechen pulled out a stub of a cigar, lit it.

-“One of the piles was cocaine we collected from your upscale corner boys who run the Upper East Side,” the Chechen said between puffs.
+“One burning pile was cocaine we collected from your upscale corner boys who run the Upper East Side,” the Chechen said between puffs.
 “The weed is from your stash here in Crime Alley.”

 Maurice stepped up next to Gamble.
-“How the hell you even know about that?”
-Maurice asked.
+“How the hell you even know about that?” he asked.

 “He’s bluffing,” Gamble said.